AVI File Output in VisioForge .NET SDKs

-AVI (Audio Video Interleave) was developed by Microsoft in 1992.
-AVI is a multimedia container format that stores both audio and video data in a single file.
-It supports synchronous audio-with-video playback.
-AVI files can contain both compressed and uncompressed data, offering flexibility but often resulting in large file sizes.
+AVI (Audio Video Interleave) is a Microsoft-developed multimedia container format that stores both audio and video data in a single file with synchronized playback.
+It supports both compressed and uncompressed data, offering flexibility while sometimes resulting in larger file sizes.

-The AVIOutput class in VisioForge SDK provides a flexible way to configure and generate AVI video files with various video and audio encoding options.
-This guide will walk you through the setup and configuration of AVI output in your applications.
+The AVIOutput class provides a robust way to configure and generate AVI files with various encoding options.

 var aviOutput = new AVIOutput("output_video.avi");